Habitat loss

 Proposed converter sited in-between River Stour and Minster Stream within 20 Meters of East Kent’s only inland Site of Special Scientific Interest on arable farmland with embedded wetland features; ditches, reedbeds, hedgerows, river habitats.
 Temporary development including a bridge will be running over an improved wetland habitat.

-Key Species Impacted: Golden plover (winter flocks of 100+), lapwing (50–100), water vole, European eel, marsh harrier, and beaver populations suffer direct habitat loss or disruption.
+Golden plover (winter flocks of 100+), lapwing (50–100), water vole, European eel, marsh harrier, curlew and beaver populations suffer direct habitat loss or disruption.

 Mitigation has not yet been adequately proposed to cover immense loss to the area.